Efficient Quantum Work Reservoirs at the Nanoscale: Acknowledgements

 \section{Acknowledgements}

 The authors thank Han Zhang, Paul Riechers, Ariadna Venegas-Li, David Gier, Hyun-Soo Kim, and Komal Sah for illuminating discussions, as well as the Telluride Science Research Center for its hospitality during visits and the participants of the Information Engines workshop there for their valuable feedback.
 This material is based on work supported by, or in part by, the U.S. Army Research Laboratory and U.S. Army Research Office under Grant No. W911NF-21-1-0048.
+A.B.B. acknowledges support from the Templeton World Charity Foundation Power of Information fellowships TWCF0337 and TWCF0560, from the Irish Research Council under grant number IRCLA/2022/3922, and from the Foundational Questions Institute and Fetzer Franklin Fund, a donor advised fund of the Silicon Valley Community Foundation, grant number FQXi-RFP-IPW-1910.